rubyfu/RubyFu/required_gems.md

 # Required Gems
 I'd like to list all external gems that might be used in this book.
+This list will be updated once new gem required.

 Note that you don't need to install it all unless you need it.

 ## Main Gems
 Install main required gems in one line.